How we use doctors’ fees

 We set the standards that doctors must meet.
 And we give guidance and advice to help them meet these standards.

 As part of this, we run workshops across the UK to help doctors understand our guidance and to address the most challenging areas of practice.
 In 2016, we met over 21,400 doctors and over 15,000 medical students.
-We’ve also developed tools, such as our My GMP app, so doctors can access our guidance on mobile devices.
+We’ve also developed tools so doctors can access our guidance on mobile devices.